liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/99-osgi-basics/01-adding-third-party-libraries-to-a-module.markdown

-# Adding Third Party Libraries in a Module
+# Adding Third Party Libraries to a Module

 The OSGi framework is intended for modular development where you can create modules containing explicit information about their requirements and